 - Choose Strelitzia nicolai if you want dramatic, large leaves and a bold tropical statement or privacy screen in a larger garden — it can grow into a small tree.
 Expect a larger footprint and a stronger long-term presence.

-Feature: Strelitzia reginae vs Nicolai
+<strong> Strelitzia reginae vs Nicolai</strong>

-Common name is Bird of Paradise or Giant Bird of Paradise
+Common name is Bird of Paradise or Giant Bird of Paradise:

 Mature size (typical cultivated) ~1–2 m tall, 1–1.5 m wide.
 4–10 m tall, 2–4 m wide (large clump/stand).